IATA-Cargo/one-record-server-java/README.md

 1. the credentials for accessing your MongoDB database.
 You can find the instructions on how to setup a MongoDB database below.
 `    spring.data.mongodb.uri:mongodb+srv://<username>:<password>@<databaseURI>/<databaseName>?retryWrites=true&w=majority
 `
+2. the name of your database `spring.data.mongodb.database=onerecordcargo
+`
-2. path to a directory in which temporary certificates will be stored.
+3. path to a directory in which temporary certificates will be stored.

     `    ocsp.cachedDir=C:\\`